 Baia del Girasole

-This is a beautiful bay with azure water.
+This is a beautiful bay with azure water in Puglia.
 Here, you can float freely and enjoy some downtime with the locals.
 For some fun, try jumping into the water from the rocks.
 (Do note that if you go looking for a quiet sandy beach, you will often be disappointed in Italy.)

 Lecce is a magnificent city where Baroque architecture reigns supreme.
+Lecce is a must-do during your Italian roadtrip.
 When we were here, it was very hot (about 40 °C… yikes!), so all we saw on the streets were other tourists desperately looking for shade.

 Regardless of the heat, there’s quite a bit to see here, especially for those Baroque enthusiasts.
 Do check out the Church of San Giovanni Battista, the Piazza del Duomo, and the Roman amphitheater.